Burnout Prevention Strategies for IT Professionals: Recognizing Signs and Implementing Self-Care Practices

 • Friday (30 minutes): Flexibility and Relaxation exercises like yoga or Pilates help improve flexibility and lessen muscle tension.

-• Weekend: Active Rest: Do some light activities like swimming, biking, or walking to stay active while recovering from the week's workouts.
+• Weekend: Active Rest: Do light activities like swimming, biking, or walking to stay active while recovering from the week's workouts.

 2. Appropriate Workplace Setups: